alexnouansacksy/AP-CSP/README.md

 # 1. Compiling and Running

+For me the hardest step was actually setting up my C environment, so I'm going to be explaining how to do it step my step

 How to actually compile and run C files!

-Okay so with CLion, there are actually a couple ways to ryun your programs that are pretty cool.
+Okay so with CLion, there are actually a couple ways to run your programs that are pretty cool.

-###
+### Compiling

 ![terminal](images/terminal.png)